Chapter 1: Cuts

 “Woah, hey, since when is he not your future husband?”
 Jessica teased.
 As Jinwon and Stephanie’s best friend, it was unavoidable to witness most of the shenanigans the couple did in their relationship.
 And since they both were individually special in Jessica’s heart, she closely watches them, making sure they both wouldn’t hurt each other.
 Even though at times it annoyed her how they both decided to spend most of their time together instead of with her, she was still happy they enchantingly got along.
 Those lovebirds tended to each other better than the usual teen-age love story that it was no doubt to Jessica they would get married someday.
 Especially since she witnessed Jinwon’s charming heart first-hand, she knew he’d marry Stephanie once he wakes up from his coma.
 If not, then she would definitely scold this foolish boy who got her best-friend pregnant.
 “Jinwon is a great guy.
 Of course he will marry you in a heartbeat, Fany-ah,” Jessica thought.

-Stephanie stayed silent and slid under her bed sheets.
+Stephanie stayed silent.
 She didn’t have the ability to shoo her best friend away.
-When Jessica is a curious cat, she might not stop clawing for answers.
-Internally, she wished Jessica would understand that she doesn’t want to hear Jinwon’s name tonight.
+When Jessica turns into a curious cat, she might not stop clawing and scratching for answers.
+She hid herself under her blankets wishing her best friend would see that she did not want to hear Jinwon’s name tonight.
+She just wanted to be left alone.

-“Okay… I’m sorry,” Jessica sighed, catching onto the fact that Stephanie was annoyed.
+“Okay… I’m sorry,” Jessica sighed, catching onto the fact that Stephanie wanted her to leave.
 “Can you just tell me what’s wrong?
 You look worse than ever.”

 Prince Charming, a Maltese dog given to Stephanie on her 17th birthday by Jinwon, jumped on Stephanie’s bed and nuzzled closer to her.
 He whimpered and licked Stephanie’s fingers as a sign that he was worried too.